 KS2 pupils will gain more experience of competitive sport both in school and outside.
 They will learn the tactical aspects of games and also have a chance to develop their teamwork skills.
 Children will have an opportunity to become leaders and coaches in lessons and within the school community at lunchtimes and playtimes.
 Our two Sports Ambassadors are selected from children in Oak class and have the responsibility for being role models within the sports environment of the school.

 We firmly believe that there is a sport out there for every child and at Northbourne CEP we endeavour to find it.
 Some of our children have simply shown a love for fitness, while others are keen to continue to develop their skills and knowledge at local sports clubs with a view to county, regional or even national representation.

 We aim to liaise with local clubs in and around our community, to enable our children to continue their progression after school hours.
-Our links currently include Kent County Cricket and Ash Rugby Club and we are pleased to be able to begin a partnership with Northbourne Park School, whereby we can use their brand new Hockey astroturf.
+Our links currently include Kent County Cricket and Ash Rugby Club.
 We are always keen to forge new partnerships and are open to all opportunities.

 Within school we run a very active House system.
 House Captains and Vice Captains are selected by the school community from the children in Oak class and have a responsibility to organise their sports teams across the school.
 Our four houses compete termly in the sport or activity that they have been learning in their PE lessons.
 Across a year therefore, every child will have represented their house in a sport or physical activity on at least six occasions, thus providing an opportunity to experience competition.
 Many of our children will be selected to represent the school in sport, with our children taking part in fixtures against local DEALT and Deal schools as well as joining some of the Dover School Games activities that are on offer.